 An insurer’s remedies for non-disclosure are defined in the section 28 of the IC Act, which provides that where a policyholder fails to comply with their duty of disclosure or makes a misrepresentation to the insurer before the contract is entered into, an insurer is not entitled to avoid the contract but is entitled to reduce its liability for a claim to the extent that would place it in the position it would have adopted had there been no misrepresentation or non-disclosure.
 The courts have interpreted this section to allow insurers to reduce their liability to nil in circumstances where they would not have accepted the risk but for the non-disclosure or misrepresentation.

 This means that an insurer may not avoid the policy or reduce its liability if it would have accepted the risk for the same premium and on the same terms and conditions despite the non-disclosure or misrepresentation.
 However, an insurer may avoid the contract if a non-disclosure or misrepresentation is fraudulent.

-An insurer is not entitled to rely on anything the Claims Review Panels (see “Resolution of insurance disputes”) generally consider that an insurer is not entitled to rely on anything a policyholder wouldn’t reasonably understand to be relevant to insurers.
-If the insurer does not clearly and concisely ask for relevant information it cannot allege a non-disclosure of that information by the consumer.
+An insurer is not entitled to rely on anything a policyholder would not reasonably understand to be relevant to insurers.
+If the insurer does not clearly ask for relevant information it cannot allege the consumer did not disclosure that information.

 An insurer proposing to rely on section 28 has to prove it is entitled to reduce its liability.